gilmore-lab/protocols/ssvep-data-export.md

 		- Shift or command click on these files and drag them to the green Net Station folder.
 The process takes about five to ten minutes.
 	- Once copied you may shut down the Net Station computer.

+### On the PD Video Computer

-- On PD video computer make a copy (file → duplicate) of the stimulus set (found in stimulus set folder on the desktop) and put this in the participant’s folder within the net station’s session folder.
+- Make a copy (file → duplicate) of the stimulus set (found in stimulus set folder on the desktop) and put this in the participant’s folder within the net station’s session folder.

 - Open the Power Diva host 3.4 application by double clicking the icon on the desktop
 	- Ignore error messages and choose to work offline